Cube-3-San-Jose-State/Mission-Control/README.md

-Currently a mission control platform for the Cube³ SJSU Cansat I project, with plans to turn it into a universal satellite mission control platform.
+Currently a mission control platform for the Cube³ Project JAVELIN, with plans to turn it into a universal satellite mission control platform for all future Cube³ projects..

+<h3><a href="https://cube3-mission-control.netlify.app/">Link to current Netlify deployment</a></h3>
+<h4><a href="https://www.youtube.com/watch?v=XpveqQ8JX9g">Link to demo</a></h3>

-Installation:<br/>
+Local Installation:<br/>
 &emsp;1: Clone this repo <br/>
 &emsp;&emsp;i: Open a terminal in the folder, and type ```npm install``` <br/>
 &emsp;&emsp;ii: Once installed, type ```npm start``` <br/>